rtCamp/Frappe-Manager/docs/deploy/index.md

     fm switch mybench local/mybench:<tag>
     ```

-4. **Every release after that is one command:**
+4. **Every release after that is bake then switch:**

     ```bash
+    fm bake mybench --tag local/mybench:v2
-    fm deploy mybench
+    fm switch mybench local/mybench:v2
     ```

-    `fm deploy` is bake **and** switch in one: it builds a fresh image from the bench's app config, then runs the full switch pipeline against it.
-You'll see the bake print the tag, then the pipeline steps in order: fetch, a pre-flight boot check, the compose re-pin, the migrate decision, the worker drain, the DB dump, the migrate, the swap, a health gate, and finalize.
+    `--tag` names the image ref outright, so the ref you bake is the ref you switch to; omit it and the bake generates and prints `local/mybench:<timestamp>-<git sha>` for you to pass along.
+The switch then runs the full pipeline, and you will see its steps in order: fetch, a pre-flight boot check, the compose re-pin, the migrate decision, the worker drain, the DB dump, the migrate, the swap, a health gate, and finalize.
 If anything fails before the swap, the old stack never stopped serving.

 5. **Verify it:**